sjz207/lc-qcad/README.md

 - contours and engravings don't need to be grouped in blocks - but they can be
 - offsets all contours by a given value (the half of the cutting width)
 - the parts will be aligned or packed on a paper
-- gaps will be added on the sides of the parts - by a special invented algorithm
+- gaps will be added on the sides of the parts - by a special algorithm
 - fully configurable via dialog

 ## Dependencies